kubeflow/website/content/en/docs/components/pipelines/v2/components/containerized-python-components.md

     return add_numbers(a, b)
 ```

-Setting `target_image` at once specifies the [tag][image-tag] for the image you'll build in Step 3 and instructs KFP to run the decorated Python function in a container that uses the image with that tag.
+Setting `target_image` both (a) specifies the [tag][image-tag] for the image you'll build in Step 3, and (b) instructs KFP to run the decorated Python function in a container that uses the image with that tag.

 In a Containerized Python Component, `base_image` specifies the base image that KFP will use when building your new container image.
 Specifically, KFP uses the `base_image` argument for the [`FROM`][docker-from] instruction in the Dockerfile used to build your image.

-The previous example includes `base_image` for clarity, but this is not necessary as `base_image` will to default to `'python:3.7'` if omitted.
+The previous example includes `base_image` for clarity, but this is not necessary as `base_image` will default to `'python:3.7'` if omitted.

 ### 3. Build the component
 Now that your code is in a standalone directory and you've specified a target image, you can conveniently build an image using the [`kfp component build`][kfp-component-build] CLI command: